 Retired Board Members

-We would like to thank all the volunteers including:
+We would like to thank all of our volunteers for their ongoing support.

 The Barrie Chapter of Grandmothers and Grandothers provides refreshments and parking assistance at each of the events.
 Donations from the refreshments go to the Stephen Lewis Foundation.